Xilinx/PYNQ/docs/source/14_glossary.rst

    Field Programmable Gate Array

   FTDI
-   Future Technology Devices International Ltd, supplier of the FT2232HQ USB-UART bridge chip used on ZYBO.
+   Future Technology Devices International Ltd, supplier of the FT2232HQ USB-UART bridge chip used on Zybo.
 Free USB-COM port drivers, available from www.ftdichip.com under the "Virtual Com Port" or VCP heading, convert USB packets to UART/serial port data.
 Serial port data is exchanged with the Zynq using a two-wire serial port (TXD/RXD).
 After the drivers are installed, I/O commands can be used from the PC directed to the COM port to produce serial data